 Have any ideas for recreating this designer look in your living room?
 Let us know!
 We’d love to hear from you.
 Join us here every month for a new room review.

-Tuscan Living Room 1 Review by: Diane Hendrickson, Tuscan Decor Founder & Tuscan Decorating expert
+Tuscan Living Room 1 Review by: Jeanne Martino, Tuscan Decor Founder & Tuscan Decorating expert